awi-response/garmin_fpl/README.md

 **Summary:**

-input: path to directory of all relevant iii_sitename_user_renamed.wpt of the day
+input: path to directory of all relevant iii_sitename_rr_aaaam_user_renamed.wpt of the day (when not changed: path of the folder containing all *_user.wpt of the day)

 output: user.wpt